The Anatomy of Peace: A Leadership Book That Still Gives Me Hope

 What The Anatomy of Peace Actually Does

-The Anatomy of Peace is written as a parable, and that choice is essential.
+The Anatomy of Peace is written as a parable.
 Rather than teaching concepts directly, it places the reader inside a story where transformation unfolds through listening, tension, resistance, and ultimately humility.

 At the heart of the book is a deceptively simple idea: conflict is sustained not by circumstances, but by how we hold one another internally.